techservicesillinois/awscli-login/docs/readme.rst

 ----------------------------------------------------------------

-If you encounter the following error it is because the awscli expects urls passed as arguments to return a 200 on an HTTP GET (See `aws-cli#4473 <https://github.com/aws/aws-cli/issues/4473>`_)::
+If you encounter the following error it is because the awscli expects URLs passed as arguments to return a 200 on an HTTP GET (See `aws-cli#4473 <https://github.com/aws/aws-cli/issues/4473>`_)::

     $ aws login --ecp-endpoint-url https://shibboleth.illinois.edu/idp/profile/SAML2/SOAP/ECP